Terminal-2 icon

 V400mDimensions: 320 x 450 File size: max.
 512 KB

-Ask for a donation through your payment request
+Ask for a donation through a payment request

 To ensure that the terminal prompts the shopper for a donation after their payment: